Loading...

 You do not need ETIAS if you:

-• Hold a residence permit or residence card issued by an EU country
+• hold a residence permit or residence card for an EU country

-• Are a family member of an EU, EEA, or Swiss citizen
+• are a family member of an EU, Icelandic, Liechtenstein, Norwegian or Swiss citizen

 Image Sources: